Lydia Moss Bradley: Works

-In 1875, Bradley became the first female member of a national bank board in the United States when she joined the board of directors of the First National Bank of Peoria (now part of Commerce Bank).
-Bradley was also one of the first American women ever to draft a marriage contract (a "prenuptial agreement" in modern terms) to protect her assets, which she filed when she married Memphis businessman Edward Clark in December 1869.
+In 1875, Bradley became the first woman to serve on the board of directors of a national bank in the United States when she joined the First National Bank of Peoria (now Commerce Bank).
+She was also among the first American women to execute a marriage contract, or prenuptial agreement, to protect her personal assets before marrying Edward Clark in 1869.
 The couple divorced in 1873.

-Bradley gave land to the Society of St. Francis to build a hospital, now known as the OSF St. Francis Medical Center.
-In 1884 she built the Bradley Home for Aged Women to care for widowed and childless women, and funded the construction of the Universalist church in Peoria.
-Bradley then won a U.S. Supreme Court case in 1903 over a land dispute.
+Bradley was a prominent benefactor in Peoria.
+She donated land to the Society of St. Francis for the construction of what became OSF St. Francis Medical Center, established the Bradley Home for Aged Women in 1884 to provide housing for widowed and childless women, and financed the construction of Peoria's Universalist church.
+In 1903, she successfully defended her property interests in a landmark land dispute that reached the U.S. Supreme Court.